 Measure carefully, if you have access to a gram scale, this is the best way to achieve an accurate measure.

-Measure 1/3 cup + 1 teaspoon (82g or 3 oz) water into a mixer bowl with a whisk attachment.
+Measure 1/3 cup + 1 Tablespoon (82g or 3 oz) water into a mixer bowl with a whisk attachment.
 Equal to 6 Tablespoons.

-Measure 1/3 cup + 1 teaspoon (45 g or 1.6 oz) of meringue powder and add to the water.
+Measure 1/3 cup + 1 Tablespoon (45 g or 1.6 oz) of meringue powder and add to the water.
 Equal to 6 Tablespoons.

 Note: Stir to dissolve and allow to sit for 10 minutes until the mixture thickens.